PHPOffice/PHPPresentation/docs/shapes_media.rst

 Quirks
 ------

-For PowerPoint2007 Writer, the prefered file format is MP4.
+For Windows readers, the prefered file format is WMV.
-For ODPresentation Writer, the prefered file format is OGV.
+For Linux readers, the prefered file format is OGV.